This is the second story in my Irregulars universe. The first story, which introduces the universe, is Irregular Investigation,

 "Are you going to tell me who the hell Delph is?"
 Kate asked, slightly exasperated.
 "And how you’re talking to her?"

-“Fucking ninjas,” I growled as Maestro grabbed control.
-He dodged around the gorilla’s next strike as he aimed the SAW at the cooker who started off this little shindig.
+"Fucking ninjas," I growled as Maestro grabbed control.
+He dodged around the gorilla’s next strike as he aimed the machine gun at the cooker who started off this little shindig.
 Kate was facing off against the third ninja.
 Maestro fired a burst at the cooker.
 With a contemptuous smile, the dark-haired demi melted the bullets in air.
-That was some high-level skill there.
-Someone just became “most dangerous ninja.”
+That was some high-level skill.
+Someone just earned the title of "most dangerous ninja."

 "Are you insane?"
 Kate screamed at me as she trotted back up to the carnage.
 The threats were now over, so Maestro ceded control.
 Which was a good thing, because Kate looked mad enough to worry Maestro.
 "That little stunt is going to bring everything Liberation has in Atlanta down on us.
 Are you going to say anything?"

 It wasn’t that I was ignoring Kate.
 She was right.
 An explosion like that would bring the nearest patrols, and probably a call for Praetorian and air support.
 Something just caught my eye.
 I clomped over to the cloaker.
-His armor looked the least damaged from the thermobaric.
-It was slightly different from than normal ninja armor.
-Slicker, more streamlined, and it looked a hell of a lot more expensive.
-A lot more expensive than what would be used for a regular ninja.
-It took me a little longer than normal to find its computer.
+His armor looked the least damaged.
+As I got closer, I noticed it was slightly different from than normal ninja armor.
+It was slicker, more streamlined, and looked a hell of a lot more expensive.
+Not something the normal ninja wore.
+It took me a little longer than to find its computer.
 I yanked the thin black box out as Kate was motioning towards the sounds of approaching armored vehicles.
 I stuffed it into a pouch on my armor as Kate yanked me to my feet.

-“Now the fun begins,” I said to Kate.
+"Now the fun begins," I said to Kate as the vehicle lumbered up.
 Her response was a rude gesture.

 "Jump now!"
 I ordered.
 Kate and I hopped down to the ground and trotted a few steps into the ditch along the side of the road.

-“That way,” I said, pointing at a large plot.
+"That way," I said, pointing at a large plot of cleared ground.
 We crept across the road.
 The carat in my display changed to a box as we approached.
 The dirt was pushed back to reveal a steel door set into a concrete foundation.
-It was too much to hope that Liberation hadn’t discovered the stairwell yet.
+Delph talked with the telltales set into the door.
+Yep, someone fucked with them.
+It was too much to hope Liberation hadn’t discovered the stairwell yet.
+She also found and disabled Liberation’s telltales with an almost contemptuous ease.

 "What is that?"
 Kate whispered.